 Any recent updates I should know about?

 On Sept.
 1st 2022 the CDC recommended an updated version of the Pfizer and Moderna boosters which include the use of an Omicron specific spike protein.
-This booster is available to anyone aged 5 and older who has completed their initial vaccination series against Covid.
+This booster is available to anyone aged six months or older who has completed their initial vaccination series against Covid.
 It should enhance the success of the vaccines against these variants, which are now dominant in the US.

 Reviewed by the Ovia Health Clinical Team

 - “Benefits of Getting a COVID-19 Vaccine.”
 Centers for Disease Control and Prevention.
 January 5, 2021. https://www.cdc.gov/coronavirus/2019-ncov/vaccines/vaccine-benefits.html.

 - “Ensuring the Safety of COVID-19 Vaccines in the United States.”
 Centers for Disease Control and Prevention.
 January 19, 2021. https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety.html.

 - “Vaccination Considerations for People who are Pregnant or Breastfeeding.”
 Centers for Disease Control and Prevention.
 January 7, 2021. https://www.cdc.gov/coronavirus/2019-ncov/vaccines/recommendations/pregnancy.html.